aridoza/foundational-java/java-basics/computers-and-java-lesson/README.md

 ### What Is a Compiler?

-Computer languages consist of natural language commands that closely mimic the way we speak and think.
+Computer programming languages consist of natural language commands that closely mimic the way we speak and think.
 Once a computer program is written, it's handed off to a **compiler**, another program that converts computer programs into machine code instructions — the sequences of zeros and ones that instruct the computer what to do.

 Compiled languages include C, C++, and Go (also known as Golang).

 Compilers produce the fastest code possible without actually writing the machine code.
 However, depending on the language and size of the program, it could take some time to compile.
-Additionally, the code needs to be compiled for each target platform, so if you want to run the same program in Windows and Linux, you generally have to compile it for each platform.
+Additionally, it needs to be compiled for each target platform, so if you want to run the same program in Windows and Linux, you generally have to compile it for each platform.

 ### What Is an Interpreter?

-On the other side of the spectrum are interpreted languages, such as JavaScript, Ruby, and Python.
-These don't generally compile down to machine code; rather, they execute within an interpreter "shell," a program that "interprets" the natural language programs and executes the corresponding instructions.
+On the other side of the spectrum are interpreted languages such as JavaScript, Ruby, and Python.
+These don't generally compile down to machine code; rather, they execute within an interpreter "shell," a program that interprets the natural language programs and executes the corresponding instructions.

-Interpreted languages would generally execute slower than compiled languages, but there's no compilation step, so you can enter code and see it evaluated in real-time, or as you type it.
-Besides the slower execution speed, interpreted languages tend to be "dynamically typed," which makes it difficult for tools such as your IDE (integrated development environment) to catch errors in the code.
+Interpreted languages would generally execute slower than compiled languages, but there's no compilation step, so you can enter code and see it evaluated in real-time or as you type it.
+Besides the slower execution speed, interpreted languages tend to be dynamically typed, which makes it difficult for tools such as your IDE (integrated development environment) to catch errors in the code.

 ### JVM Languages